 We have an exciting future ahead of us

 The Manchester School of Theatre is undergoing a transformation.
-Our stunning new arts and cultural hub is set to open in 2018, and will replace the former Capitol Theatre.
-Until 2018, our Acting students will train and rehearse in our new and vibrant performing arts, culture and media hub, just 5 minutes down the road at 70 Oxford Street, and while our new theatre is under construction, all of our public productions will be held at HOME.
+Our stunning new arts and cultural hub is set to open in 2020, and will replace the former Capitol Theatre.
+Until then, our Acting students will train and rehearse in our new and vibrant performing arts, culture and media hub, just 5 minutes down the road at 70 Oxford Street, and while our new theatre is under construction, all of our public productions will be held at HOME.

 And a rich history of teaching in Manchester